- Austria (Website)

 Low-quality results with no identification made

 VITEK MS connects directly to both VITEK 2 and MYLA® without having to go through the LIS.
-VITEK MS and VITEK work together, using the same nomenclature, so that VITEK 2 is instantly able to recognize an organism identified by VITEK MS and begin susceptibility testing.
-Through MYLA, VITEK 2 and VITEK MS results are consolidated and reported.
+VITEK MS and VITEK 2 work together, using the same nomenclature, so that VITEK 2 is instantly able to recognize an organism identified by VITEK MS. Through MYLA, VITEK 2 and VITEK MS results are consolidated and reported.

 “Mass spec represents a true revolution in microbiology lab automation because it provides a true automated link between the pre-analytic and post-analytic stages.
 We finally have an option to complete the automation circuit in the microbiology lab for both the testing of samples, but also the reporting of those results.”